Copyright

 Some exceptions:

-Materials published under a Creative Commons license may be re-used, re-posted, etc., for non-commercial purposes as long as credit or attribution is given to the original authors and publications.
+Materials published under a Creative Commons attribution (CC BY) may be re-used, re-posted, etc., for non-commercial purposes as long as credit or attribution is given to the original authors and publications.
+There are other CC licenses that limit re-use.
+See Creative Commons: Share Your Work for details.

 Materials that are in the public domain may be re-used in any way without limitation.
 These include:

-• works published before January 1, 1963, without copyright notice or whose copyrights were not renewed,
+- works published before January 1, 1963 without a copyright notice or whose copyrights were not renewed

-The doctrine of fair use permits the quotation or reproduction of excerpts from a copyrighted work without permission.
+In the United States, the doctrine of fair use permits the quotation or reproduction of excerpts from a copyrighted work without permission.
 The entire work, however, may not be excerpted.
-There is no rigid standard, but quotation of excerpts less than 1 page are generally considered allowable.
+There is no rigid standard, but you can make an informed decision about how much and what can be re-used in various contexts using a fair use calculator such as the one provided by the Copyright Advisory Network.